Git-BritHub/Regex-My-Email/gist-eregex.md

 | \D | `Not Digit` matches any character that is not a digit character (0-9). | Equivalent to [^0-9]. |

 ### Flags
+In our 'Matching an Email' Regex, there are no flags used in this regex.
+Flags modify how the regular expression is interpreted, but none are specified here.
+However, I have provided a table below of Flags for your reference:

 | Flags | Description | Example |
 | ----- | ----------- | ------- |